dmontgomeryNREL/FuelLib/docs/index.rst

 to provide a systematic approach for estimating the thermodynamic properties of pure organic compounds.
 If you need help or have questions, please use the `GitHub discussion <https://github.com/dmontgomeryNREL/FuelLib/discussions>`_.
+The source code is available at `github.com/dmontgomeryNREL/FuelLib <https://github.com/dmontgomeryNREL/FuelLib>`_.

 .. toctree::
    :maxdepth: 4